-If you have applied for a loan or a sure financial product that you already know the simple interest and compound interest , here we will define these concepts, the differences between them, the characteristics and some examples of simple interest and compound interest, so that you do not have no doubt.
+If you have applied for a loan or a sure financial product that you already know about simple interest vs. compound interest, here we will define these concepts, the differences between them, the characteristics and some examples of simple interest and compound interest, so that you do not have no doubt.
 How does simple interest and compound interest work?
 What is interest?
 We use interest to measure the profitability of savings and investments.
 Also to measure the cost of a bank loan.
 This cost is represented as a percentage referred to the total of the investment or credit.
 Knowing the difference between simple interest and compound interest is necessary to understand the economic movements that we are going to make or plan to make.

 Simple interest It is the interest or benefit that a company obtains from an investment that it has made or sold and that can be financial or capital when the interest produced during each period that the investments last is due only to the initial capital since the benefits are withdrawn after the expiration of each period.
 This means that the interest is only calculated on the capital or initial amount, not on the productive capital or profits.
 The concept of interest is related to the price of money.